-- (1) Developing and implementing your operational policies, which must comply with or exceed the minimum standards specified in this subchapter [High]; - (2) Developing written personnel policies, including job descriptions, job responsibilities and requirements, and making provisions for training [Medium-High]; - (3) Making provisions for training that comply with Division 4, Subchapter D of this chapter (relating to Professional Development) [Medium-High]; - (4) Designating an operation director, program director, or site director, as applicable, who meets minimum standard qualifications as specified in Subchapter D of this chapter (relating to Personnel) [Medium-High]; - (5) Reporting and ensuring your employees and volunteers report suspected abuse, neglect, or exploitation directly to the Texas Department of Family and Protective Services and may not delegate this responsibility, as required by the Texas Family Code §261.101 [Medium-High]; - (6) Ensuring all information related to background checks is kept confidential as required by the Human Resources Code §40.005(d) and (e) [Low]; - (7) Ensuring parents can have the opportunity to visit the operation any time during your hours of operation to observe their child, program activities, the building, the premises, and the equipment without having to secure prior approval [Medium]; - (8) Complying with the liability insurance requirements in this division [Medium];
+- (1) Developing and implementing your operational policies, which must comply with or exceed the minimum standards specified in this subchapter [High]; - (2) Developing written personnel policies, including job descriptions, job responsibilities and requirements, and making provisions for training [Medium-High]; - (3) Making provisions for training that comply with Division 4, Subchapter D of this chapter (relating to Professional Development) [Medium-High]; - (4) Designating an operation director, program director, or site director, as applicable, who meets minimum standard qualifications as specified in Subchapter D of this chapter (relating to Personnel) [Medium-High]; - (5) Reporting and ensuring your employees and volunteers report suspected abuse, neglect, or exploitation directly to the Texas Abuse and Neglect Hotline, as required by Texas Family Code §261.101; an employee may not delegate the responsibility to make a report, and you may not require an employee to seek approval to file a report or notify you that a report was made [Medium-High]; - (6) Ensuring all information related to background checks is kept confidential and not disclosed to unauthorized persons, as required by the Human Resources Code §40.005(d) and (e) [Medium];

-- (9) Complying with the child-care licensing law found in Chapter 42 of the Human Resources Code, the applicable minimum standards, and other applicable rules in the Texas Administrative Code [Medium-High]; - (10) Reporting to Licensing any Department of Justice substantiated complaints related to Title III of the Americans with Disabilities Act, which applies to commercial public accommodations [Medium-High]; and - (11) Ensuring the total number of children in care at the operation or away from the operation, such as during a field trip, never exceeds the licensed capacity of the operation.
+- (7) Ensuring parents can have the opportunity to visit the operation any time during your hours of operation to observe their child, program activities, the building, the premises, and the equipment without having to secure prior approval [Medium]; - (8) Complying with the liability insurance requirements in this division [Medium]; - (9) Complying with the child-care licensing law found in Chapter 42 of the Human Resources Code, the applicable minimum standards, and other applicable rules in the Texas Administrative Code [Medium-High]; - (10) Reporting to Licensing any Department of Justice substantiated complaints related to Title III of the Americans with Disabilities Act, which applies to commercial public accommodations [Medium-High]; and - (11) Ensuring the total number of children in care at the operation or away from the operation, such as during a field trip, never exceeds the licensed capacity of the operation.
 [Medium-High]

 - Children are at risk when adults responsible for them do not have clearly delineated roles and responsibilities, which can be identified in job descriptions and job responsibilities. - Disclosure of confidential background check information is a Class A misdemeanor.
 Therefore, you may want to keep background check information in a location separate from other staff records.
 You may choose to keep the information in a locked space.
-However, the information must be accessible during an inspection.
+However, the information must be accessible during an inspection. - You are responsible for ensuring that only authorized individuals access the contact email account that is used for correspondence between your operation and CCR.